 In many jurisdictions it is common for dividend income from portfolio investments to be exempt from tax.
-However, in the US, dividends received from portfolio investments are included in policyholders' taxable income, but a deduction (known as the dividend received deduction) removes 70 per cent (reducing to 35 per cent effective from 1 January 2018) of the dividends from the taxable profit of the company.
+However, in the US, dividends received from portfolio investments are included in policyholders' taxable income, but a deduction (known as the dividend received deduction) removes 35 per cent of the dividends from the taxable profit of the company.